Crew and Tailor product care

 Avoid setting any stains by applying heat (hot water, iron, tumble dryer) until you are sure it is completely gone.

 Don’t over soak or keep concentrated products on fabric for long periods of time.
 This weakens the fabric and can lead to holes.

-Don’t use chemical fabric softeners, a buildup can cause yellowing in clothes and can reduce the absorbency of fabrics
+Don’t use fabric softeners, a buildup can cause yellowing in clothes, weakness and reduce the absorbency of fabrics

 Liquid bleach should be a last resort for stains on white garments (Bleach on polyester often results in yellowing of fabric)

 Oxi based products and bleach should not be used on suncream stains.
 The chemical reaction will only lead to further yellow stains.
 To help eliminate the problem buy sun creams without avobenzone.

 Hang drying wet uniform will add seasons to your uniform.
 Heat from dryers will break down elasticity in fabric and dulls colours.